TarsCloud/TarsDocs_en/installation/source-windows.md

 The framework can be deployed on a single machine or multiple machines.
 Multiple machines are in the mode of one master and many slaves.
 Generally, one master and one slave are enough:

 - There can only be one master node and multiple slave nodes
-- The master node will install by default: tarsadminregistry, tarspatch, tarsweb, and tarslog.
+- The master node will install by default: tarsadminregistry, tarspatch, tarsweb, tarstat, tarsproperty and tarslog.
 These services will not be installed on the slave node
-- The tarsAdminRegistry can only be a single point because it has publishing status)
 - The tarslog can only be a single point, otherwise the remote logs will be scattered on multiple machines
 - In principle, tarspatch and tarsweb can be multi-point.
 If they are deployed to multi-point, the c:\tars-install\patches directory needs to be shared among multiple computers (for example, through NFS).
 Otherwise, the service cannot be published normally
 - You can later deploy the tarslog to a large hard disk server